 The Political Climate in Baltimore, MD is Strongly liberal.

 Baltimore city County, MD is Strongly liberal.
-In Baltimore city County, MD 84.7% of the people voted Democrat in the last presidential election, 10.5% voted Republican, and the remaining 4.8% voted Independent.
+In Baltimore city County, MD 84.7% of the people voted Democrat in the last presidential election, 10.5% voted for the Republican Party, and the remaining 4.8% voted Independent.

 Baltimore city county voted Democratic in the previous five Presidential elections.